Vishvanath-Patil/Kubernetes/KubernetesNetworking.md

 By default service can only run between ports.
 3000 to 32767

 The set of pods targeted by services is usually determined by the selector.

+# NodePort
+Makes a service accessable from Outside the Cluster Exposes the Service on the Samr Port of each selected node in the Cluster using NAT